 We highly encourage you to visit the website and pages of the school participants to appreciate the diversity of the field of manufacturing.

-EDAM is a new doctoral program started early 2016.
-More illustrative examples will be posted soon.
+EDAM is a doctoral program started early 2016.
+More illustrative examples are regularly posted.
 Stay tuned!